Introducing the Amateur Radio Service

 Radio amateurs ("hams") have made significant contributions to science and technology.
 Hams are frequently called upon to provide communications in emergencies.
 Numerous Amateur Radio satellites orbit the Earth and new ones are frequently launched.

 The FCC defines the Amateur Radio Service as "a voluntary noncommercial communication service, used by qualified persons of any age who are interested in radio technique with a personal aim and without pecuniary interest."

 A global community

-Amateur Radio is also a global community of men, women and young people from all walks of life.
-Most countries have authorized an Amateur Radio Service, and like the United States, their governments issue licenses to private individuals and clubs who wish to pursue the hobby.
+Amateur Radio is a global community of men, women and young people from all walks of life.
+Most countries have authorized an Amateur Radio Service, and like the United States, their governments issue licenses to individuals and clubs who wish to pursue the hobby.
 At the time of this writing, there were more than two million licensed radio amateurs worldwide.

 There is no charge to obtain a license, but VEs may collect a small fee to defray the costs of hosting exam sessions.